ublue-os/website/docs/installation.md

 Notably:

-- Dual boot configurations are not supported
+- Dual boot configurations are not supported.
+We recommend using your PC's BIOS/UEFI boot menu for dual boot configuration so that each OS has its own disk.
 - Manual partitioning is not suppported.

 !!!
 Info "This ISO is experimental"

     This method of consuming Fedora is new, and will not be integrated into Fedora until at least F39.
 Though this method is typically more reliable than traditional distributions, take care to [read the user guide](https://docs.fedoraproject.org/en-US/fedora-silverblue/) and manage your expectations accordingly.
 As with all operating systems, make a point to back up the data you care about!

-It is recommended to use your PCs BIOS/UEFI boot menu for dual boot configurations so that each OS has its own disk.

 ## Installation Instructions